jwngr/sdow/docs/data-source.md

     the screen, run `screen -r`.
 Make sure to always detach from the screen cleanly so it can be resumed!

-1. Wait about two hours _as the crow flies_.
+1. Wait about two hours.

 1. SSH back into the machine if necessary: